AlejandroPenacho/SpaceDebrisProject/LaunchTrajectory/readme.txt

 The state array contains the current state of the rocket at any given time.
 Contains the following values:

-	> Altitude of the rocket above SL
+	> Absolute velocity of the rocket with respect to ground
-	> Angle between the vector pointing from the center of the Earth to the launch site, and from the center of the Earth to the rocket, in radians
+	> Flight path angle, angle between the velocity vector of the rocket and the local horizon, in radians
-	> Derivative of altitude with time, that is, vetical speed, in meters per second
+	> Horizontal distance between the rocket and the launch site, in meters
-	> Derivative of the angle of the seconda element with respect to time, in radians per second
+	> Altitude of the rocket above SL, in meters
  	> Total mass of the rocket, in kg

 	PARAMETER STRUCTURE